olivertomic/hoggormPlot/docs/conveniencePlots.rst

 .. note:: The two functions below, i.e. ``.coeff`` and ``.coefficients`` are two
           options of how to generate explained variance plots.
-They generate identical plots when provided the same input paramters or arguments.
+They generate identical plots when provided the same input parameters or arguments.

 .. automodule:: hoggormplot.conv_coefficientsPlot
    :members: